Reshma Pasupuleti: Early life

 Reshma Pasupuleti was born into a Telugu-speaking family to Prasad Pasupuleti, a Telugu film producer.
 Pasupuleti pursued her education abroad, first in Arkansas, and then completed her engineering degree in the computer science department from the Texas A&M University.
 She joined Amitysoft Software Institution for a course on software testing and later also briefly worked as an air hostess with Delta Airlines.

 Career

 Pasupuleti began working as a news anchor English news for TV5.
 She was then cast on the Tamil series Vamsam.

 Pasupuleti appeared in Masala Padam (2015), playing the heroine.
 She subsequently appeared in several more films, notably playing a news reader in Ko 2 (2016) and a comedy role in Velainu Vandhutta Vellaikaaran (2016) alongside Soori.
 She then appeared in Girls (2016), a Tamil and Malayalam bilingual, about illicit relationships.
-In 2019, Pasupuleti appeared on the reality television show, Bigg Boss Tamil 3.
+In 2019, Pasupuleti appeared on the reality television show, Bigg Boss 3 and was evicted on day 49 of the show.